-This chapter should list the valid regimes and recommendations with respect to the habitats and species stand for the whole site territory, or for part of its zones:
+The regimes and recommendations on the management of the habitats and species, (1) for the whole site territory, or for (2) part of its zones should be developed, taking into account the following features:

-- Common management regimes should be established for the site, to maintain or improve the conservation status of key habitats and species defined in Step 4; - For each of the zones defined in 5.1.1 the general and / or specific management regimes should be determined and measures to prevent disturbance and endangered species subject to protection should be established; - For each habitat, species and habitats of species estimated as being in bed conservation status in Step 3, specific restoration measures should be defined; - For the habitats, species and habitats of species estimated as being in good conservation status in Step 3, concrete measures for their maintenance should be defined; - Concrete steps to recover habitats and species that have existed in the past within the zone and could be restored should be identified.
+- Common management regimes should be established for the site, aiming to maintain or improve the conservation status of key habitats and species identified in Step 4; - For each of the zones defined in Step 5 (point 5.1.1), the general and/or specific management regimes should be determined.
+Measures to prevent disturbance and to endanger species subject to protection should also be established; - Specific restoration measures should be defined for each habitat, species and habitats of species assessed as being in bad conservation status under Step 3; - Concrete measures for the maintenance of the habitats, species and habitats of species estimated as being in good conservation status under Step 3,; - Concrete steps to recover habitats, species and habitats of species that have existed in the past within the zone and could be restored.

-5.2 Measures, focused on managing climate change adaptation and mitigation at the level of the Emerald Network sites
+5.2 Measures focused on managing climate change adaptation and mitigation at the level of the Emerald Network sites

-Managers of protected areas need to take a long-term vision, and actions to promote adaptation of species to climate changes for periods up to 20 to 50 years, depending on the speed with which ecosystem changes are expected.
-The vision is important for ensuring continuity of the Emerald Network management.
-The measures should be bound with the defined long- and short-term objectives and should contain a number of tasks, which are realistic in time and financial respect.
+Managers of Emerald sites need to take a long-term vision (20 to 50 years) when planning the actions to promote the adaptation of species to climate changes.
+The exact period of planning depends on the speed with which ecosystem changes are expected.
+This long-term vision is important for ensuring the continuity of the Emerald Network management.
+The measures decided should be bound with the defined long- and short-term objectives and should contain a number of tasks, which are realistic in time and in respect of budget.

-The vision should be a "Management route map" which:
+The long-term vision could be developed in the form of a "Management road map" which:

-- Furthers local, national and international conservation principles and standards; - Clarifies exactly what is to be conserved and shows how their status and qualities of the site will be safeguarded and improved; - Is socially, economically and environmentally acceptable to all who use the area; - Functionally links rather than isolates the property with its surrounding landscapes or seascapes; - Shows how the site will contribute to the improved biodiversity.
+- Furthers local, national and international conservation principles and standards; - Clarifies exactly what is to be conserved and shows how the status and qualities of the site will be safeguarded and improved; - Is socially, economically and environmentally acceptable to all who use the area; - Functionally links rather than isolates the property with its surrounding landscapes or seascapes; - Shows how the site will contribute to the improved biodiversity.

-This vision should:
+This long-term vision should: